 The Homelessness Reduction Act came into effect from 3rd April 2018.
 The Act will bring about key changes in homelessness legislation which mean we must work with households earlier and for a longer amount of time so that we can proactively support households to find longer term housing solutions.

-Under the Act we are required to provide free information and advice to everybody who makes contact with the Homeless Prevention Service who is homeless or threatened with homelessness in the future.
+Under the Act we are required to provide free information and advice to everybody who contacts the Homeless Prevention Service who is homeless or threatened with homelessness in the future.
 This includes advice on:

 We are also required to provide specialist information and advice for specific vulnerable groups who may find themselves threatened with homelessness or without accommodation.
 This specific advice will be made available to: